schance995/twiirl/README.md

 One              | increase pitch transition delay (more smooth) Two              | decrease pitch transition delay (more beepy)

+Twiirl is CPU intensive, if there are delays when multiple sounds are playing, you should look into lowering your latency (such as with realtime privileges).

 ## How it works

 `twiirl.exe` prints gyroscope values from the Wii remote. `twiirl.py` reads them from standard input via a subprocess and converts them into sound.
 See the source code for more details.

+In theory Twiirl can be controlled by another game controller such as JoyCons.
+Additionally, an arbitrary image or video could be transformed into a series of numbers and feed into Twiirl, so we can hear what they sound like.

 ## License